ayusufsirin/ele432_project/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to modify, distribute, and use the code in this project for personal or commercial purposes.
 See the [LICENSE](LICENSE) file for more details.

----

-Feel free to customize this README.md file based on your project's specific requirements.
-Include information about any additional tools, configurations, or setup procedures that may be necessary for the successful execution of your project.